Tang Xijing: 2021

 On 3 July, Tang was selected to represent China at the 2020 Summer Olympics alongside Lu Yufei, Ou Yushan, and Zhang Jin; they finished seventh as a team.
 On 3 August she competed in the balance beam event final and won the silver medal behind compatriot Guan Chenchen.

 2022

 Tang competed at the 2022 Asian Championships in June.
 While there she helped China place first as a team.
-Individually she won silver in the all-around behind Zhang Jin and on the uneven bars behind Wei Xiaoyuan.
+Individually, she won silver in the all-around behind Zhang Jin and in uneven bars behind Wei Xiaoyuan.
 At the Chinese National Championships Tang placed first in the all-around.
-Additionally she placed third on uneven bars behind Luo Rui and Wei Xiaoyuan and eighth on floor exercise.
+Additionally, she placed third in uneven bars behind Luo Rui and Wei Xiaoyuan, and eighth in floor exercise.